Pair of endorsements adds more fuel to Georgia Senate race

 Trump himself has not made an endorsement in the race.
 “Don’t anybody get out,” he said at an event in Cobb County on Friday, implying that having two Republicans duking it out in the Senate race would help his own reelection prospects.

 On the other side of the aisle, former President Jimmy Carter, along with former first lady Rosalynn Carter, on Tuesday endorsed Democrat Raphael Warnock.
-Warnock, pastor of the historic Ebenezer Baptist Church in Atlanta where the late Rev. Martin Luther King Jr. preached, leads among Democrats but has struggled to crack into the top two in public polling, where he would be in position for a runoff spot.
+Warnock, pastor of the historic Ebenezer Baptist Church in Atlanta where the late Rev. Martin Luther King Jr. preached, leads among Democrats.
+He had been struggling to crack into the top two in public polling, where he’d be in position for a runoff spot, though recent polling shows him surging.

 That’s led to a full-court press from some Democrats to consolidate support behind Warnock with the hopes of pushing other Democrats, including Matt Lieberman, out of the race.
 Lieberman, an educator and son of former Connecticut Sen. Joe Lieberman, has so far refused to budge.